victorygod/SuperNet/README.md

 ## Algorithm

 Our study of SuperNet is specified on classification tasks.
 Our network is sperated into two part: Generating network and Classifying network.

-The Generating network.
+The Generating network is a multi-task fully conncected network.
+It takes in a small vector as input.
+It generates every weights in the Classifying network.